fourks/zxnext_pawn_demo/README.md

 Note that the -mmc path must end with a / or \ character!

 **Tip:** For convenience, you can also run the included batch file **run_cspect.bat**.
-Make sure CSpect.exe is in your PATH or modify the batch file to point out where CSpect.exe is located.
+Make sure CSpect.exe is in your PATH or set the CSPECT_HOME environment variable to the directory where it is located.

 ### ZEsarUX Emulator